nelsonfigueroa/git-streak/README.md

 go get
 ```

-`git-streak` gets contributions from a specified username.
+`git-streak` gets contributions from a specified GitHub username.
 You have the option of hardcoding this username in the code or passing in the username as an argument when running.
+Regardless of the hardcoded username, you can still pass in a username as an argument.

+If you'd like to hardcode the username, modify the `username` variable in the `main()` function.

-After the username is updated, build the binary:
+Next, build the binary:

 ```
 go build